Oregon Marijuana Possession Laws

 What Are the Penalties for 1st Time Offense of Possession of Weed in Oregon?

+First-time offenders with no criminal history charged for illegal marijuana possession may be eligible for a diversion program according to Section 135.881 of the Oregon Revised Statutes.
 Generally, the diversion program is for first-time offenders charged with non-violent misdemeanor crimes.
 A complete local, state, and federal criminal history check is conducted on each person before they are accepted into the program.
 This includes juvenile court records.
 Eligible offenders are placed on probation, which may last for 12 months before final judgment.

 During the diversion program, first-time offenders are expected to: